minprog/programmeren-1/extra/installatie/windows/index.md

 # Windows: Installing using WSL

-To develop with Python you need some tools on your laptop.
-This guide helps you with installing al these tools.
+To develop with C you need some tools on your laptop.
+This guide helps you with installing all these tools.

 We will be using the [_Windows Subsystem for Linux 2_](https://aka.ms/wsl2).

-Note: These instruction are written for Windows 10 and 11.
+Note: These instructions are written for Windows 10 and 11.
 If you are using Windows 8 or older please follow [these](/extra/installatie/windows8) instructions.

 # Step 1: Install the Windows Subsystem for Linux